Exhibitions

 Visitors who think they know everything about Lincoln will be startled to see so much that is new!

-The panels will be complemented by items from the HSRC’s permanent collection, together with artifacts on loan from other local history organizations.
+The panels are complemented by items from the HSRC’s permanent collection, together with artifacts on loan from other local history organizations.
 These rarely seen objects will highlight Rockland County’s connection to Lincoln and illustrate Rockland’s contribution to the Civil War.

-LINCOLN AND NEW YORK has been made possible by a grant from the National Endowment for the Humanities.
+LINCOLN AND NEW YORK was made possible by a grant from the National Endowment for the Humanities.

-The following special programs will be held in conjunction with the exhibition:
+The following special programs were held in conjunction with the exhibition:

 All programs take place at the HSRC, unless noted otherwise.
 Dates and times are are subject to change.
 All programs except the encampment require reservations.